 - Choose atleast 2 -3 points of the higher lows below the price for an uptrend and then join them with a line.

-- Do the same for the downer trend but this time choose the price tops of the lower highs above the price and join the points with the line.
+- Do the same for the downtrend but this time choose the price tops of the lower highs above the price.
+Join the points with the line.

 The chart below shows trend lines drawn on AUDCHF, Daily chart.

 Trend lines work as supports and resistance on the forex market chart.

 The more times price retests on a trend line the stronger and valid it becomes.

 You can trade using trendlines in forex in 2 ways;

 After drawing a trendline on a downtrend, wait for a bullish candlestick to close above the trendline after a break.

 Similarly do the same if you want to sell after a breakout of a trendline in an uptrend.
 Wait for a bearish candlestick to close below the trendline after the break.

 Like we said trend lines can be used to identify the direction of the entire trend.
 As price continues to test the trend line, the stronger it gets.